ergoplatform/ergodocs/docs/faq.md

 ## Why Ergo?

-Ergo delivers a next-generation smart contract platform enabling ordinary people to participate in robust P2P DeFi with superior support for real-world financial agreements.
+Ergo delivers a next-generation smart contract platform that aims to empower ordinary people with access to simple and self-sovereign peer-to-peer financial contracts!

 The overwhelming majority of successful public blockchain use‐cases are related to financial applications.
 Just like Bitcoin, Ergo has digital scarcity.
 There is a limited supply, mined into existence through Proof of Work.
 In this respect, Ergo is a conservative blockchain.
 However, Ergo also incorporates many novel features using over a decade of scientific research and development.
 We extend Bitcoin's UTXO and way of writing contracts by attaching a *guard script* to every coin.